 If your code requires you to run a dedicated circuit for the fan, you can run a new cable from the service panel to the bathroom ceiling area.
-If you don't feel comfortable setting up new circuits and working with the service panel–a dangerous area–this would be time to contact an electrician to complete this task.
+If you do not feel comfortable establishing new circuits and working with the service panel, this would be time to contact an electrician to complete this task.

 Locate the Vent Point

 Air exhausted by the fan must exit outdoors.
-So you will need to run a duct from the fan to either the roof or a side wall.
-If possible, run the duct to a side wall, as this helps you avoid shingle work and the possibility of roof leaks.
+Thus, you will need to run a duct from the fan to either the roof or a side wall.
+If at all possible, run the flexible ducting to a wall, as this helps you avoid shingle work and the possibility of roof leaks.

 Drill a locator hole at the center of the intended location.

-Depending on where you intend to exhaust to the exterior, access either the side wall or roof of the house.
+Depending on where you intend to exhaust to the exterior, access either the wall or the roof of the house.

-Use the reciprocating saw to cut the circle.
-Use the locator hole as a start point for the saw blade.
+Use the reciprocating saw to cut the circle, with the locator hole as a start point for the saw blade.
 Attach the round vent or roof cap with screws, first applying silicone caulk to ensure a watertight fit.

-Cut out drywall carefully with the jab saw.
+Cut out the drywall carefully with the jab saw.

-While you are still in the attic, fit the electrical wire through the side of the housing so that roughly 7 in. of wire extends into the housing.
+While you are still in the attic, fit the electrical wire through the side of the housing so that roughly 7 inches of the wire extends into the housing.

-In the bathroom, insert the fan unit into the housing per the manufacturer's instructions.
+In the bathroom, insert the fan unit into the housing, per the manufacturer's instructions.
 At this point, you will strip the ends of the electrical wires and hard-wire them into the unit.
 Typically, either a bare wire or green wire will attach to the side of the metal housing for grounding, a critical safety measure.